Harley Davidson and the Marlboro Man: Plot

-In the near future, a man called Harley Davidson (like the Harley-Davidson motorcycle company) travels from Texas to Burbank, California to reconnect with his old friend Robert Lee "Marlboro Man" Edison (named after the Marlboro Man cigarettes advertising figure) at their old haunt; Rock N' Roll Bar & Grille.
-Their mutual friend Jack Daniels (like Jack Daniel's brand of Tennessee whiskey) holds animosity towards Harley over an affair he and his now-wife Lulu had years prior.
-The bar has fallen on hard times, and the Great Trust bank has threatened foreclosure, planning to demolish the building to make way for a skyscraper.
-Harley and Robert convince Jack to help them rob one of the Bank's armoured cars in order to collect the funds necessary to renew the building's lease.
-The robbery mostly goes off without a hitch, but the trio are intercepted by a group of security agents who almost foil their getaway.
-Upon escaping, they discover the loot they stole from the van contains not money, but a new, experimental street drug called "Crystal Dream."
+In the near future, a man called Harley Davidson travels from Texas to Burbank, California to reconnect with his old friend Robert Lee "Marlboro Man" Edison at their old haunt; Rock N' Roll Bar & Grille.
+Their mutual friend Jack Daniels holds animosity towards Harley over an affair he and his now-wife Lulu had years prior.
+The bar has fallen on hard times, and the Great Trust Bank threatened foreclosure, planning to demolish the building to make way for a skyscraper.
+Harley and Robert convince Jack to help them rob one of the Bank's armored cars to collect the funds necessary to renew the building's lease.
+The robbery is successful.
+However, upon escaping, they discover the loot they stole contains not money, but "Crystal Dream," a new, experimental street drug.

-The bank's head of security Alexander is ordered by CEO Chance Wilder to recover the stolen drugs and kill the thieves.
-Meanwhile, Robert is pulled over for speeding by a motorcycle cop, his ex-lover Virginia Slim (like Virginia Slims cigarettes).
-The two spend the night together, during which Robert learns that she's engaged.
-Harley takes Virginia to breakfast the next morning, during which she tells him that Crystal Dream is 100% addictive and causes lasting neurological damage and, eventually, death.
+The bank's head of security Alexander is ordered by CEO Chance Wilder to recover the drugs and kill the thieves.
+Meanwhile, Robert is pulled over for speeding by a motorcycle cop, his ex-lover Virginia Slim.
+The two have sex that night, despite her being engaged.
+Harley takes Virginia to breakfast the next morning, during which she says that Crystal Dream is 100% addictive and causes lasting neurological damage and, eventually, death.
 Robert, fuming about Virginia's upcoming marriage, steals her fiancé's motorcycle.
 He and Harley go to the bank's headquarters and talk to Wilder via telephone.
 They demand $2.5 million in exchange for the drugs.
 Wilder agrees to have someone meet them that night in the airplane graveyard for the exchange.
-Alexander shows up with the money and the transfer goes off without any problems.
+Alexander shows up with the money and the transfer goes off successfully.
 That night, while they hang out in the bar's back room celebrating, Marlboro is suspicious of the ease of the exchange.
-Suddenly, Alexander and his men show up.
-Watching through a one-way mirror, the owner tries to convince them that the gang isn't there.
-Alexander appears to walk away as if to leave and suddenly turns around and shoots him.
-They open fire on the room behind the mirror; Harley and Marlboro are the only ones who escape alive as the others are cut down in brutal fashion.
+Alexander and his men then show up.
+Watching through a one-way mirror, the owner tries to convince them that the gang is not there.
+Alexander walks away as if to leave, but then turns around and shoots him.
+They open fire in the room behind the mirror; Harley and Marlboro are the only ones who escape alive.